 Seton has a new vision for health care: a person-centered model that is safer, more efficient and produces better results.
 We are an active member of the accountable care movement that is reshaping the delivery of care and its cost curve.
-Seton is investing in technologies and staff to help patients manage their chronic conditions - asthma, congestive heart failure, diabetes - and achieve a better quality of life while reducing the cost of health care.
+Seton is investing in technologies and staff to help patients manage their chronic conditions - asthma, congestive heart failure, diabetes and the like - and achieve a better quality of life while reducing the costs of health care.

-With the University of Texas System and the University of Texas Southwestern Medical School, Seton is advancing graduate medical education and translational research.
-UTSW offers 11 residency and five fellowship programs at Seton facilities.
-The Seton/UTSW Clinical Research Institute in Austin opened in 2012.
-Seton plans to build a modern teaching hospital near a medical school to be constructed on the University of Texas at Austin campus.
+With The University of Texas System and The University of Texas at Austin, Seton is advancing graduate medical education and translational research.
+Seton offers 11 residency and seven fellowship programs at Seton facilities and manages a growing number of clinical research projects.
+Seton will build Dell Seton Medical Center at The University of Texas, a modern teaching hospital, on campus.
+It will be surrounded by UT-Austin’s new Dell Medical School and its research facilities.
 These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas, and to foster leading edge therapies.
 Commercialization of some treatments will propel economic development in the region.

 Seton has earned a reputation as a leader in clinical quality.
-The Seton Labor and Delivery service, the first recipient of the Texas Health and Human Services Quality Award, is a model for other hospitals.
-For two decades, the Seton Heart Specialty Care and Transplant Center has performed heart transplants and now offers ventricular assist devices (VAD) to advanced heart failure patients who do not qualify for transplants.
-Seton medical centers are international destinations for clinicians the world over, striving to improve the quality and accessibility of care and services.
+Seton's Labor and Delivery service, the first recipient of the Texas Health and Human Services Quality Award, is a model for other hospitals.
+For more than two decades, the Seton Heart Specialty Care and Transplant Center has performed heart transplants and now offers ventricular assist devices (VADs) to advanced heart failure patients who do not qualify for transplants.
+Seton medical centers are international destinations for clinicians, striving to improve the quality and accessibility of care and services.

 Seton, a Catholic ministry, is a member of Ascension Health, the nation's largest nonprofit system.
 Chaplains are available to provide spiritual and emotional support to patients and their families.
 Seton hosts an accredited interfaith clinical pastoral education program.